marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 }
 ```

 Each view is uniquely identified by a text string and many operations require that you specify the view you'd like to modify.
-Extracting it to a constant, `VIEW_TYPE_SAMPLE`, is a good idea—as you will see later in this guide.
+Extracting it to a constant, `VIEW_TYPE_EXAMPLE`, is a good idea—as you will see later in this guide.

 - `getViewType` returns a unique identier for the view
 - `getDisplayText` returns a human-friendly name for the view